 |The leaves are an easy recognizable feature of the deciduous Ginkgo biloba.
 They are 5- 8 cm wide and are sometimes twice as broad although they vary in size and shape.
 The leathery leaves have a wax layer on both sides and are slightly thicker than other Northern tree leaves.
 They consist of a leaf stalk and a fan-shaped dichotomously veined blade: two parallel veins enter each blade from the point of attachment of the long leafstalk and divide repeatedly into two's (picture click here) , are not often cross-connected (seldom fuse).
 The veins are slightly raised giving a ribbed appearance.
 The pores are recessed and limited thereby reducing waterloss from evaporation.
 The form is bilobed, it has no midrib and is fan-shaped.
 The leafstalk is also about 8 cm (3 inches) long causing the foliage to flutter in the slightest breeze.||

-of a Maidenhair fern (Adiantum), hence the plant's nickname, the Maidenhair
+the leafshape of a Maidenhair fern (Adiantum), hence the plant's nickname,

 A deep vertical slit in the top center divides the leaf into two lobes mostly on the upper part of long branches.
 The leaf can also have more than two lobes, esp. on the lower part of the tree.
 There is great variation in the degree of lobing on the same tree and this also seems to vary from tree to tree.

 The colour is gray-green to yellow- to darkgreen in summer, turning in yellow and in good years a beautiful golden yellow colour in fall.
 Certain selected cultivars yearly have this golden yellow colour in fall.